Roger Hedgecock here coming at you from the Left Coast here in San Diego at KOGO Radio, taking your calls at 1-800-282-2882.

 Hi, Roger.

-I know nobody votes for the vice president, but a true conservative with allay the fears of the conservative part of the country.
+I know nobody votes for the vice president, but a true conservative would allay the fears of the conservative part of the country.

-And what and who would that be in your opinion?
+And who would that be, in your opinion?

 Well, I don't know.

-Uh maybe uh what's the fellow fellow from the the Mormon, I forgot his name already.
+I think Newt Gingrich, maybe what's the fellow from the Mormon, I forgot his name already.

 He's too liberal on social issues.